 Violence Driver #1: Personal Gain (Predation)

 Steven Pinker never defends or justify violence of course, however he does explain that it’s a natural part being a human.

 Through natural selection all organisms evolved to compete.
-And competition sometimes require the use of violence to acquire scarce resources or preclude competitors from those resources.
+And competition sometimes requires the use of violence to acquire scarce resources or preclude competitors from getting those resources.

 This type of violence is called predation.

 The most violent stage of life is toddlerhood, and though most humans rein it back as they age, we still continue having violent thoughts.

 A university survey showed that between 80% and 90% of college students fantasized about killing someone in the past year.